microsoft/vscode-docs/docs/editor/accessibility.md

 ## Accessible view

-Run the command **Open Accessible View** `kb(editor.action.accessibleView)` to display an accessible view to inspect content character by character and line by line.
-The accessible view is currently available for hovers, notifications, Jupyter notebook output, and chat responses.
+Run the command **Open Accessible View** `kb(editor.action.accessibleView)` to inspect content character by character and line by line.
+The Accessible View is currently available for hovers, notifications, Jupyter notebook output, and chat responses.

 ## Screen reader mode